Is it important to you that your kids have a voice?

 That’s just one example, there are many ways to do this.
 I know it’s not easy, but kids don’t come into the world knowing this stuff, we need to teach them how to communicate.

-The best ways to teach them are:
+The best ways to teach them how to communicate are:

 - Modeling—This is the BEST way.
 Treat your kids as you would like them to treat you and others.
 Pay attention next time you and your spouse disagree.
 Are you speaking and listening respectfully or are your kids learning to respond with anger, a tone, or tuning out?